apache/activemq/README.rst

 Licensing
 =======================================================================

-   This software is licensed under the terms you may find in the file named "LICENSE.txt" in this directory.
+   This software is licensed under the terms you may find in `this <https://github.com/apache/activemq/blob/master/LICENSE>`_.

    This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import,